 Spread your buttered seeds in a single layer onto a cookie sheet lined with foil.
 If you have a lot of seeds you may need to spread them out on two sheets.

-Bake in the oven for 20 – 30 minutes depending on the amount of seeds you have.
+Bake in the oven for 20 – 30 minutes depending on a number of seeds you have.
 I like to check them every 10 minutes, giving them a quick stir each time as well.
 Bake them until they are toasted and golden brown.